Hiring in Ukraine: Complete Guide for Foreign Companies (2026)

 Resources (reference pages)

-Attribution: This guide is based on practical hiring and HR advisory work in Ukraine.
-Updated January 28, 2026.
+Attribution: This guide is based on practical People & Growth advisory work in Ukraine.
+Updated April 8, 2026.